 The Breville BGR200XL Variable Temperature Panini Grill is loaded with adjustable options, including a manual temperature control and a lid with height adjustment capabilities.

 If you’re looking to just lightly toast your sandwich or wrap, you can finish it with a little heat without smashing it.

-The Cuisinart GR-1 Griddler Panini and Sandwich Press displays typical Cuisinart simplicity and safety.
+The Cuisinart GR-11 Griddler Panini and Sandwich Press displays typical Cuisinart simplicity and safety.

 This is a smaller grill than many; only 14 by 12.
 The handle offers great extension and some elevation, so when you press down you’re not steaming your knuckles.

-However, there is no adjustable temperature control, so it's either on or off.
-Additionally, the cord is a bit short, so you may struggle to find a permanent countertop spot for this tool.
+Additionally, the cord is a bit short so you may struggle to find a permanent countertop spot for this appliance.

 SEE ALSO: Cuisinart Griddler Reviews

 The Oster ECO Extra Large DuraCeramic Panini Maker and Indoor Grill is built to cook for a large household; it is capable of grilling three good-sized sandwiches at once.

 The temperature control dial is right at the front and there’s also a set of go/no-go red and green buttons so you’ll know the exact moment to place your sandwiches or burgers on the plates.